diqidoq/jass/README.md

 JASS: A simple utility first type of "describe your style as class" CSS framework with no stylesheet editing and no recompiling for new themes in mind.
 Development started in 2012 formerly named QCSS.
 Refactored in 2023 and renamed to JASS.
 Being cross browser compatible down to 2009 while using SASS (SCSS) for the generator (not required by default).

-An easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach, easy to learn and to reuse for each project, with a footprint of only 60kb by default settings.
+An easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach, easy to learn and to reuse for each project, with a footprint of only 60kb by default settings. _(Not to confuse with JSS, coupling Javascript with CSS.)_

-Supported class naming components:
+Components:

- - borders (width, radius, directions)
+ - borders: width, radius, directions and smart variations.
- - colors (extensive websafe color codes)
+ - colors: extensive color scheme options and target class options.
- - responsive layouts (without flex and grid to be accessible all over the workd)
+ - responsive layouts, but without(!) using flex and grid, to be accessible in each corner of the world.
- - shadows
+ - shadows: no predefinded but smart extendable with auto generating class names.
- - spacing tools (choose your rythm)
+ - independend spacing tools (as one of the first frameworks in web!)
- - typography (most extensive typo classes available in web)
+ - typography: most extensive typo classes available
- - tools (anything needed in combination with other components like floats, positions, order, etc.)
+ - extra tools (anything needed in combination with other components like floats, positions, order, etc.)
  - optional override-switch per component (!important), default: no. (off)
  - optional child target setting per component (classes with trailing --c), default: no. (off)
+ - optional class name settings for long and short, descriptive or index based class names.
  - optional print style setting per component (classes with trailing --p), default: no. (off)
+ - @todo: rtl support.

 Corresponding [Drupal CMS theme based on JASS](https://www.drupal.org/project/jass).